Iga54/PET-store-API-tests/README.md

 ## Project configuration

 1. The first step is to run a command "npm install" in console
-2. Docker should be run
+2. Docker should be enabled on computer
-3. The next issue is creating scripts for switching on server and running tests in package.json file
+3. The next issue is running scripts mentioned below:
 - to turn on server "npm run startServer"
 - to run all tests "npm run testAll"
-4. After turning on Docker it is necessary to run command "npm run startServer" in console

 ## Frameworks used in the project